-2017 is poised to be the worst year for store closings in retail history.
-There has been an alarming increase in the rate of retail bankruptcies, up 32% since last year, with store closings triple that of last year.
-Several large retailers have come to dominate the industry over the last year largely because of innovation and technological advances.
+Many large retailers, technology companies and the more nimble consumer B2C businesses are harnessing customer data to accelerate organic growth.
 Most notably Amazon has contributed to disruption in the retail market, essentially blurring the lines between a retail company and a technology company.
-Its advanced technology and delivery platform has facilitated the success of smaller companies that otherwise could not compete with their larger competitors, and in so doing forever changed the industry by democratizing e-commerce.
-This past year, the retail giant has rightfully earned the nickname of ‘ultimate disrupter’ as it jumps to fifth most valuable US-listed company and third-largest retailer in the world.
-For the rest of the retail industry this has created an imperative to innovate and rapidly in order to secure their survival.
+Its advanced technology and delivery platform has facilitated the success of smaller companies that otherwise could not compete with their larger competitors, and in so doing forever changed the industry by providing universal access to e-commerce capabilities.
+For the rest of the consumer & retail industry this has created an imperative to innovate rapidly in order to secure their survival.

 Are there similar signs of imminent disruption within your industry?

-How did Amazon accomplish such an incredible feat of retail disruption?
-As Artemis Berry, vice president of Shop.org and the National Retail Federation, puts it, “Amazon is a case study in ceaseless innovation and interminable disruption.”
-Innovations from Amazon include more efficient, cost reducing and free shipment methods; 1-click shopping; Amazon Prime member loyalty program; digital book purchasing and on-demand production; breadth of assortment; unconventional but consumer delighting return policies; dynamic pricing; Amazon devices; targeted automated emailing’s; reviews and ratings; recommendation engines; and soon delivery drones and physical stores.
-These innovations are helping to drive execution of the strategic plan by ensuring a solid grounding in innovation and investing in long-term customer satisfaction/loyalty.
-Many such advancements were developed based on insights through Amazon’s strong foundation in analytics.
+How did Amazon accomplish such an incredible feat?
+As Artemis Berry, VP of shop.org and the National Retail Federation, puts it, “Amazon is a case study in ceaseless innovation and interminable disruption.”
+Innovations from Amazon include more efficient, cost reducing and free shipment methods; 1-click shopping; Amazon Prime member loyalty program; digital book purchasing and on-demand production; breadth of assortment; unconventional but consumer delighting return policies; dynamic pricing; Amazon devices; targeted automated emailing’s; reviews and ratings; recommendation engines and much more..
+Every innovation helps to drive execution of the strategic plan by investing in long-term customer satisfaction/loyalty.
+Many such advancements were developed based on insights derived from Amazon’s incredible capability in analytics.
 The supply chain and logistics optimization alone is projected to reduce costs by 10% to 40%.

 How is innovation incorporated within your organization’s long term strategic planning?

-In addition to Amazon, companies such as Alibaba, Wal-Mart, CVS, Target, The Home Depot, Nike and The North Face have utilized analytical algorithms to stay in the game.
-For example, Nike and The North Face have taken product recommendations to another level even beyond what Amazon has accomplished.
-These companies are using Artificial Intelligence (AI) to help online customers more easily find and customize products of choice.
-North Face has partnered with Fluid to use IBM Watson to replicate the personal shopper experience online.
-Considering the huge consumer shift to digital personal assistants, The North Face is capitalizing on this trend by creating a Digital Personal Shopper who will ask individual consumers targeted questions about what they want, and for what application just like a store associate would do.
-For every question the Digital Personal Shopper asks, the system calculates a score for every product in a catalogue, uses previous answers to determine the next most likely question and finally presents high, medium, and low product matches for the consumer.
-Customers can simply speak in their own language to express their needs and allow analytics to guide their selection process.
+In addition to Amazon, companies such as Alibaba, Wal-Mart, CVS, Target, The Home Depot, Nike and The North Face have employed analytical methods and algorithms to stay in the game.
+For example, Nike and The North Face have taken product recommendations to another level, beyond what Amazon has accomplished.
+These companies are using Artificial Intelligence (AI) to help online customers more easily find and customize products of choice such as digital personal assistants.
+The Digital Personal Shopper calculates a score for every product in a catalogue and then presents them based on the shopper’s needs, uses previous answers to determine the next most likely question and finally presents high, medium, and low product matches to the consumer.
+Customers can simply articulate their needs and allow analytics to guide their selection process.

 Is your organization developing “code capital” to create competitive advantage?